Lower Bounds on Performance of Metric Tree Indexing Schemes for Exact Similarity Search in High Dimensions: A ``naive'' lower bound

-As a first approximation to our analysis, we present a (flawed) heuristic argument, allowing {\em linear} in $n$ asymptotic lower bounds on the search performance of a metric tree.
+As a first approximation to our analysis, we present a heuristic argument, allowing {\em linear} in $n$ asymptotic lower bounds on the search performance of a metric tree.

-First of all, what happens at an internal node $C$ when a metric tree is being traversed?
-Let $\alpha_C$ denote the concentration function of $C$ equipped with the metric induced from $\Omega$ and a probability measure $\mu_C$ which is the normalized restriction of the measure $\mu$ from $\Omega$:
+What happens at an internal node $C$ when a metric tree is being traversed?
+Note that $C$ itself becomes a metric space with measure if equipped with the metric induced from $\Omega$ and a probability measure $\mu_C$ which is the normalized restriction of the measure $\mu$ from $\Omega$: